-- 6.2 A Member in Public Practice providing or utilising Outsourced Services should consider whether the Member has sufficient resources to manage the risks and monitor the performance of the Outsourcing Agreement.
-The type and extent of resources will depend on the Material Business Activity that is outsourced. - 6.3 A Member in Public Practice providing or utilising Outsourced Services should obtain comfort that the day-to-day operations, as well as issues that arise during the performance of the Outsourcing Agreement, will be appropriately managed.
+- A Member in Public Practice providing or utilising Outsourced Services should consider whether the Member has sufficient resources to manage the risks and monitor the performance of the Outsourcing Agreement.
+The type and extent of resources will depend on the Material Business Activity that is Outsourced. - A Member in Public Practice providing or utilising Outsourced Services should obtain comfort that the day to day operations, as well as issues that arise during the performance of the Outsourcing Agreement, will be appropriately managed.
 Steps that may be undertaken include the establishment and documentation of appropriate corporate governance structures and processes. - 6.4 A Member in Public Practice providing or utilising Outsourced Services should develop and document communication protocols between the Member and the Client or the Member and the Outsourced Service Provider, as applicable. - A Member in Public Practice providing or utilising Outsourced Services should use appropriate performance measures (which may be detailed in the Outsourcing Agreement) to monitor the performance of the Member or the Outsourced Service Provider, as applicable.
-The Member should consider the Outsourcing policy framework referred to in paragraph 4.1 when developing performance measures. - 6.6 A Member in Public Practice providing or utilising Outsourced Services should review the work of the Member's personnel or the Outsourced Service Provider, as applicable, to: - (a) assess whether the work has been completed in accordance with the Outsourcing Agreement; - (b) establish that the objectives of the Engagement have been achieved; - (c) assess whether the work has been performed in accordance with applicable Professional Standards, legal and regulatory requirements; and - (d) assess whether the work performed has been appropriately documented and supports the conclusions reached.
+The Member should consider the Outsourcing policy framework referred to in paragraph 4.1 when developing performance measures. - A Member in Public Practice providing or utilising Outsourced Services should review the work of the Member's personnel or the Outsourced Service Provider, as applicable, to: - assess whether that the work has been completed in accordance with the Outsourcing Agreement; - establish that the objectives of the Engagement have been achieved;

+- assess whether the work has been performed in accordance with applicable Professional Standards, legal and regulatory requirements; and - assess whether the work performed has been appropriately documented and supports the conclusions reached.